top of page

 ENROLLMENT

-Enrollment is based on criteria such as income, disabilities, family needs, and education.
+Enrollment is based on criteria such as income, family needs, and education.

 Head Start is a tuition-free early childhood education and family support program.
-We provide many services for low-income families, homeless families, children in foster care and children with disabilities.
+We provide many services for children and families in our community.
 Children enrolled in Early Head Start and Head Start Prekindergarten attend school, receive preventive health services and nutritious meals.
 All families receive home visits, help with social services, and parent education and leadership opportunities.
 Early Head Start also offers pregnant mothers and parents with infants and toddlers up to 3 years of age program services in their homes.

 AM I ELIGIBLE FOR HEAD START?